Rules, laws and commandments within Christianity.

 9. You shall not give false testimony against your neighbour.

-10. You shall not covert your neighbour’s possessions (including his wife).
+10. You shall not covert your neighbour’s possessions (including their husband or wife).

 So, beginner Christians can, for a start, look to the Ten Commandments as a basic guide to ‘right and wrong’, just as Jews do.
 (Islam has its own laws which also includes the basis of the Ten Commandments.)